 Make healthy eating fun.
 Start with small changes and gradually build on your healthy eating habits.
 Celebrate your changes along the way!

-Get ideas for delicious recipes and shopping tips for healthy cooking:
+Get ideas for delicious recipes and shopping tips for healthy cooking by visiting:

 Many people living on limited incomes may find it difficult to afford healthy and nutritious food.
 The information below may help: